itzgoldenleonard/reference-browser-gnome/README.md

 Pre-built binaries for windows can be found in [releases](https://github.com/itzgoldenleonard/reference-browser-gnome/releases)

+Make sure to also download the gschemas.compiled file and place it in C:/ProgramData/glib-2.0/schemas

 If someone wants to package this app for chocolatey or another real windows package manager that would be great

 ## With crates.io (MacOS and others)